 The practice gave patients clear information to help them make informed choices.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-The dentists described the conversations they had with patients to satisfy themselves they understood their treatment options.
+A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.

-Patients told us staff were kind and helpful when they were in pain, distress or discomfort.
+A patient told us staff were kind and helpful when they were in pain, distress or discomfort.